plamere/SmarterPlaylists/web/README.md

 NEED Before Ship:
 =================
+  * final review/test default params for all components

   * Add some sample programs
   * Add help / about
-  * final review/test default params for all components
+  * Add subprogram support
+  * Document:
+    - how to add components
+    - how to connect components
+    - how to create a program
+    - how to run a program
+    - how to save a playlist to spotify

-  * Create initial landing page
+  *

+Philosophy bits - to deal with user specific APIs we will can use the authorization code flow.

 Later